LeCause/linkgravity_flutter_sdk/FLUTTERFLOW_LOCAL_TESTING.md

 Once local testing works:

 1. **SDK Updates**:
-   - SmartLink SDK is maintained on GitHub: `https://github.com/LeCause/smart-link-flutter-sdk`
+   - LinkGravity SDK is maintained on GitHub: `https://github.com/LeCause/linkgravity-flutter-sdk`
    - FlutterFlow will auto-fetch latest from GitHub
    - To use specific version: Change `ref: main` to `ref: v1.1.0` (or any version tag)
    - To use development builds: Change `ref: main` to `ref: develop`